swiftlang/swift-evolution/proposals/nnnn-utf8span-safe-utf8-processing.md

   public struct CharacterIterator: ~Escapable {
     public let codeUnits: UTF8Span

     /// The byte offset of the start of the next `Character`.
-This is
+This is always
-    /// always scalar-aligned and `Character`-aligned.
+    /// scalar-aligned.
+It is always `Character`-aligned relative to the last
-    public var currentCodeUnitOffset: Int { get private(set) }
+    /// call to `reset` (or the start of the span if not called). public var currentCodeUnitOffset: Int { get private(set) }

     public init(_ span: UTF8Span)